Confessions of a Window Cleaner: Background

 The film is essentially an adaptation of a sex novel printed in paperback form.
 It was adapted for the screen in the 1970s, when the British film industry produced a large number of film adaptations of literary works.
 Sian Barber cites other examples of this trend: Jane Eyre (1970), Wuthering Heights, Black Beauty (1971), The Go-Between (1971), Kidnapped (1972), Treasure Island (1973), Gulliver's Travels (1977), The Thirty Nine Steps (1978), and The Riddle of the Sands (1979).
-Sian Barber points that adaptations of highbrow material (for example, works by Henrik Ibsen, Anton Chekhov, Iris Murdoch) and Middlebrow material (for example, works by William Shakespeare, Charles Dickens, Rudyard Kipling, D. H. Lawrence) were hardly unusual by the 1970s, but points to Confessions as an early adaptation of low brow popular literature.
+Sian Barber points out that while adaptations of highbrow and middlebrow material were hardly unusual by the 1970s, Confessions constitutes a rare early adaptation of low brow popular literature.

 The series of source novels about Timmy Lea had benefited from a literary forgery, the notion that Lea was not a fictional character but the actual author.
 The series was a sexual fantasy masquerading as confessional writing, a genre which tends to attract audiences.
 When novice film producer Greg Smith became interested in adapting the novels to screen, the hoax was maintained and Timmy Lea received credits as the author of the source material.
 The actual author and screenwriter, Christopher Wood, hardly resembled his creation.

+Guest says he was approached by Greg Smith and Michael Klinger to make the film as he had directed Au Pair Girls in 1972.
+Guest agreed provided if he wrote and directed the first one he would get a percentage of profits for that and any sequels.

 Confessions was a low-budget film, with a budget of £100,000, but not really an independent film.
 Producer Michael Klinger tried to secure funding from independent investors, but most of the funding actually came from Columbia Pictures, a fact telling for its period.
 The condition of the economy of the United Kingdom in the early 1970s had left part of the British film industry dependent on American funds.
 Being also released through Columbia, the film was the beneficiary of a marketing campaign.
 It was promoted through advertisements in television and tie-ins in bookstores.